‘The Happy Prince’ Opens in America

 At first it appears as though this is done to suggest longing, but it would be false to Wilde if this idea were true.

-It is not without knowledge of all this irony that Everett cuts from the now crippled Constance alone in her chamber to Oscar out strolling the wide expanses of the beach debating Bosie with Robbie Ross (Edwin Thomas).
+It is not without knowledge of all this irony that Everett cuts from the now crippled Constance alone in her chamber to Oscar out walking with Ross or Bosie.

 Overarching in the blame game, however, is the British establishment represented by Queen Victoria.
-The counterpoint here is that a photograph of the Queen is unpacked for Oscar by his friend Reggie Turner (Colin Firth) upon his release from prison when his new life begins—and it is still there by his bedside at the end of his life when he dies.
+The counterpoint here is that a photograph of the Queen is unpacked for Oscar by his friend Reggie Turner (Colin Firth) upon his release from prison when his new life begin; that he carries with him as he leaves his rooms in Naples; is still there by his bedside at the end of his life when he dies.
 Not merely as vigilante to his demise, one imagines, but as the accused.
 It was her government, her nobility, her courts, and the entire Victorian mentality that put Oscar where he now found himself in death, and not for nothing is her image the last face that Wilde sees in life.

 The Church, too, does not emerge unscathed.
 Everett appears to condemn the contemporary clergy, perhaps for a lack of Christianity, by cross-cutting the sprinkling of holy water with the spittle of the common bigot, as if to show a shared lack of morality.